hix3-io/hix3-io/README.md

-# hix3 — offensive security × AI
+# Hix3 — Cyber and IA for RedTeaming Passionate

 Offensive security engineer and penetration tester.
-I build **security tooling at scale** and research where **frontier AI meets offensive security** — autonomous vulnerability discovery, rigorous evaluation of AI pentest agents, and high-performance recon.
+I build **security tooling** and research with **no bullshit** — autonomous vulnerability discovery, rigorous evaluation of AI pentest agents, and high-performance recon.

-Everything I ship is grounded in real engineering: from-scratch systems code, reproducible methodology, and findings that are *server-confirmed*, never narrated.
+*Spoiler Claude Cli is better than all opensource framework who try to enhance it.*

 ---